njtman/Cordova-SQLitePlugin/README.md

 # Usage

-The idea is to emulate the HTML5 SQL API as closely as possible.
+//TODO convert this text to include more info on sqlcipher The idea is to emulate the HTML5 SQL API as closely as possible.
 The only major change is to use window.sqlitePlugin.openDatabase() (or sqlitePlugin.openDatabase()) instead of window.openDatabase().
 If you see any other major change please report it, it is probably a bug.

 ## Opening a database